Human Anatomy Lesson 6

 Finally, there are three groups of muscles that have embryological origin in epaxial regions, and can therefore be considered true deep muscles of the back: levatores costarum, interspinales, and intertransversarii.
 They are all innervated by posterior rami of spinal nerves.
-Students in my Human Anatomy course at Benedictine during fall 2018 do not need to know details about these muscles, just that they exist.
+Students in my Human Anatomy course at Benedictine during spring 2019 do not need to know details about these muscles, just that they exist.

 - Levatores costarum muscles originate on the transverse processes from C7 to T11, run obliquely inferiorly and laterally and insert onto the rib below the vertebra of origin around the tubercle.
 Contraction of levatores costarum fibers elevates the ribs.

 - Interspinales pass between adjacent spinous processes on either side of the interspinous ligaments in the lumbar and cervical regions.

 - Intertransversarii run between adjacent transverse processes.
 Interspinales and intertransversarii are generally only present in the lumbar and cervical regions, and are replaced by connective tissue in the thorax.
 Both sets of muscles stabilize adjoining vertebrae during movements of the vertebral column.